NNPDF/pineappl/docs/cli-tutorial.md

 If you're experienced, you've already inferred from the file name of the grid and the observable name what the convoluted numbers will most likely show.
-However, how do we make certain?
+However, how do you make certain?
 Specifically, we'd like to know the answers to the following questions:

 1) for which process is the prediction for?
 Which observable is shown?